LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-intent-manager.md

 Intent Manager’s proprietary natural language understanding (NLU) engine extracts consumer intentions at every turn of the conversation.
 Intent Manager comes pre-configured for a variety of industries, to automatically understand a high percentage of consumer intents entirely out-of-the-box.
 It offers flexibility for data scientists, content creators, and non-technical employees to fine-tune or configure custom intents from a simple interface.

 Real-time intent data empowers brands to make important business policy, process, and product related decisions, and to automate a high percentage of consumer interactions when used in conjunction with LivePerson’s Conversation Builder.

+## Prerequisites
+Click here to get to know the terminology before you start.
+Getting started

+## Step 1
+Navigate to intent analyzer, you’ll be greeted with the intro dashboard IMAGE1
+IMAGE2

+## Step 2 Create a domain by selecting a prebuilt domain

+There are currently 4 industry-specific domains: Telecommunication, Financial services, Airlines, and Insurance; there is also a generic domain called Cross-vertical.
+Cross vertical is a good starting point to see how the tool works especially if you don’t fit into any of the other categories..
+For more information on how to customize the Intent Manager, click [here](https://knowledge.liveperson.com/ai-bots-automation-liveperson-intent-analyzer-overview.html)

+IMAGE3
+IMAGE4

+Then add the pre-built domain to your account.
+You’re all set with your first domain.
+This can be customized later.

+## Step 3: Create some customer conversation data
+Click on this link to start mock conversations.
+Ask some questions that will trigger the intent in your domain.
+For example, I would like to pay my bill.
+If you have your intent analyzer dashboard open, you will see the intents classified in real time.

+## Step 4: Get to know the Dashboard
+IMAGE 5

+* HEADERS: All tables in the dashboards can be sorted by clicking on any of the headers.
+AUTO REFRESH: The auto refresh setting allows you to set how often the dashboard refreshes.
+Setting it to the lowest time of 15 seconds will give you a live view into your intents.
+* SEARCH: You are able to search for keywords in messages or metadata like conversation IDs.
+* FILTERS: When you add a filter, you will see many different data points to filter by Skills, Groups, and Agents
+* TIME RANGE: You have three options to select a time range to filter your intent data.
+* INTENT TRENDS: The Intent trends view gives a high level view of which intents are happening in your contact center including;
+- Topline Metrics
+- Top Intents
+- Intents with Lowest Confidence Score
+- Intents with Lowest MCS
+- KPIS

+## Next Steps
+### Connect to Conversational Cloud
+In order to see conversational data flowing in Intent Manager you will need to connect the LivePerson Conversation Cloud to your website or messaging channels.
+You can follow the quick start guide here to get started with web-messaging.

+### Work on building your intent taxonomy
+Once you have real data flowing through the Conversational Cloud, you’ll be able to easily expand and optimize your intent taxonomy using your historial conversations.
+Click here to learn more about intent discovery & optimization.

+See LivePerson’s Intent Analyzer overview article for more information.